MagdyMikhael/Master_Clock/README.md

 # Master_Clock
-# this code can't be used in any commerial product without a linence
+# this code can't be used in any commerial product without a licence